ApayRus/EngEasy-content/pages/lessons/9-to-have/en.md

 have
 has
-car
+a car
-house
+a house
 money
-computer
+a computer
-TV
+a TV
-bicycle
+a bicycle
-garden
+a garden
-pet
+a pet
-toy
+a toy
 new
 and
 but